 Next, I select the subject and the material for the mosaic.
 Stained glass is perfect for this project and I have shown several of these.

 My favorite material happens to be porcelain china, nipped to show the designs to the best advantage.
 To create dragonflies and butterflies, using the designs from the rims of china plates and saucers is much more challenging than using stained glass.

 I like to use the mosaic on mesh method for these projects.
 The mesh is not necessary, but it makes the project easier and more flexible.
 Using the mesh makes it possible to glue the design down and grout it all at once.
-At the end of this article, there is a link to another that explains how to mosaic on mesh.

-Proceed to create your mosaic.
 I like to smooth all the edges of my mosaics to make them more friendly.
 I use a kitchen sharpening tool to do this; the pieces can also be tumbled or they can be smoothed with a glass grinder.

 I glue the pieces (tesserae) to the mesh using dabs of MAC glue, making sure that each piece has dabs of glue on it, yet leaving portions unglued so that when you adhere the mosaic to the stone, there are areas allowing the two materials to be glued together.

 When the glue has dried, rip your mesh design up and away from the baggie.
 With sharp scissors, closely trim away the mesh from the edges of your mosaic.

 You can end up with one piece consisting of the entire design, or you can cut it into sections.
 Cutting it into sections sometimes allows a more graceful positioning of the wings of a butterfly, for example.